 St. Louis is a large city located in the state of Missouri.
-With a population of 281,754 people and 166 associated neighborhoods, St. Louis is the second largest community in Missouri.
-Much of the housing stock in St. Louis was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 279,695 people and 166 associated neighborhoods, St. Louis is the second largest community in Missouri.
+St. Louis has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that St. Louis has more people living here who work in computers and math than 95% of the places in the US.